ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](tint_overlay_fixed.png)](tint_overlay_fixed.png)

-Using '`Overlay`' is much more linear form of tinting than the quadratic function used above, and like "`-tint`" is applied to each channel of the image separately such that primary and secondary colors are also left unchanged.
+Using '`Overlay`' is a much more linear form of tinting than the quadratic function used above, and like "`-tint`" is applied to each channel of the image separately such that primary and secondary colors are also left unchanged.

 Also no adjustment control is provided by this alpha composition method, so if you want to control the level of tinting, you will need to adjust the overlay image transparency before applying the tint.